 Many students try to learn their law school outlines by reading them multiple times; however, it is much better to actively review your outlines.
 This allows you to concentrate on the material, understand it, and remember it.

-We don’t recommend that you re-write all of your outlines super-neatly (that tends to take a lot of time and be mindless!)
-We also don’t recommend you make flashcards out of all of your outlines (flashcards are good for certain portions of the exam but making flashcards for every part of every subject is too time-consuming!).
+We don’t recommend that you rewrite all your outlines very neatly—that tends to take a lot of time and be mindless!
+We also don’t recommend making flashcards out of all your outlines.
+Flashcards are good for certain portions of the exam but making flashcards for every part of every subject is too time-consuming!
 See this post on how to use law school flashcards the right way, if you like to use flashcards.

 If you understand how or why something works, you will memorize it better.
-If you have trouble with a concept, google it, or ask someone who may know the answer or get a private tutor if you find yourself really struggling.
+If you have trouble with a concept, Google it, ask someone who may know the answer, or get a private tutor if you find yourself really struggling.
 Understanding the rationale for a rule or being able to come up with real-life examples of how a rule works can aid in memorization.